DataDog/documentation/content/en/getting_started/synthetics/api_test.md

 3. You may create a test using one of the following options:

    - **Create a test from a template**:

    1. Hover over one of the following pre-populated templates and click **View Template**:

       {{< img src="getting_started/synthetics/synthetics_api_templates.png" alt="Synthetics API test landing page with templates" style="width:100%;" >}}

-   2. This opens a side panel displaying pre-populated configuration information, including:
+    2. This opens a side panel displaying pre-populated configuration information, including: Test Details, Request Details, Assertions, Alert Conditions, and Monitor Settings.
-      - Test Details
-      - Request Details
-      - Assertions
-      - Alert Conditions
-      - Monitor Settings

     3. Click **+Create Test** to open the **Define Request** page, where you can review and edit the pre-populated configuration options.